cmlykke/rime-liuma/instructions/TUTORIAL.md

 In liuma, you do that by following the pattern below, using the characters 4-code.
 In order to write the multi-character words you therefore have to remember the 13 special shapes/elements.

+All words are taken from the CC-Cedict open dictionary: https://www.mdbg.net/chinese/dictionary?page=cedict

 ## Two-character words:
 You write the first two strokes (one letter) and last two strokes (one letter)